Capability Controllers (new capability system)

 }

-Also note that private paths do not exist anymore.
+Note that private paths do not exist anymore.
 You are instead just issuing storage capabilities on a certain storage path.
 Because of this, you need a way to view all the capabilities you’ve created for a certain storage path so you can individually manage them.
-Here is how you’d do that:

 cadence